maryjo-obi/alx--system_engineering-devops/0x01-shell_permissions/README.md

-script that changes the group owner script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory script that changes the owner and the group owner
+script that changes the group owner script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory script that changes the owner and the group owner script that changes the owner of the file